 Ankle fractures

-Last evidence check March 2008
+Last evidence check Nov 2013

 Biomechanical and clinical studies, particularly those of Boden (1989), clarified these injuries and suggeste selective syndesmotic stabilisation.
 As with other ankle fractures, an intact deep deltoid ligament would protect against tibio-talar displacement even with severe syndesmotic tears – tears up to 15cm above the ankle have been studied in cadaver experiments.
 However, if the medial malleolus was fractured or the DTTL torn, a low syndesmotic tear (existing data suggest <4.5cm from the ankle joint line) could still be stable if the fibula is anatomically reduced and fixed.
-Above this, a syndesmotic positioning screw is likely to be needed. van den Bekerom (2010) confirmed that Boden's criteria had a specificity of 0.96 but a sensitivity of only 0.39: they are good at ruling in the need for a syndesmosis screw but less at ruling it out.
+Above this, a syndesmotic positioning screw is likely to be needed. van den Bekerom (2010) confirmed that Boden's criteria had a specificity of 0.96 but a sensitivity of only 0.39: they are good at ruling in the need for a syndesmosis screw but less good at ruling it out.

 c type fx1